chiselstrike/chiselstrike/docusaurus/docs/InDepth/pol.md

 Let's first examine more precisely how you define which data we're talking about.
 This is done using _labels_: TypeScript decorators on the fields of your models.

-To illustrate, please edit the file `models/models.ts` like this:
+For instance, suppose we have a BlogComment object defined and add the "labels" decorator as shown below:

 ```typescript title="my-backend/models/models.ts"
 import { ChiselEntity, labels } from "@chiselstrike/api"